 Binders and storage boxes are two of the most popular ways to store cards.
-Whilst both have benefits, binders are unbeaten when it comes to being able to view and show off your Pokemon card collection, to visually sort through your cards, and to build, change, and store your decks.
+Whilst both have benefits, binders are unbeaten when it comes to viewing and showing off your collection, visually sorting through your cards, and building, changing, and storing your decks.

 This Vault X Premium Exo-Tec® Zip Binder has 4 Pockets a page and 160 side-loading pockets.
 The binder comes in 6 different colors and is great for archival, deck building, transporting, and, trading.